 - Next, crush them with a wooden spoon before adding water

 - Then cover the jar and give it a good shake

 - Leave the infusion to soak for anywhere between 6 to 12 hours, ideally the longer the better

-Cold water extracts take longer to infuse than hot water infusions, however it is a really useful way of getting the most out of delicate herbs….
+Cold water extracts take longer to infuse than hot water infusions, however it is a really useful way of getting the most out of your delicate herbs.

-Only use glass or stainless steel pots, Ideally you want to avoid using aluminium or teflon, which may leak into the infusion over time.
+Only use glass or stainless steel pots, ideally you want to avoid using aluminium or teflon, which can leak into the infusion.